rilonmaharjan/Cuplex/README.md

 # Cuplex 🎥🍿

+**API Key and Token**
+Get your API key and token from TMDB and add to constant.dart

 **Cuplex** is a cross-platform mobile application developed using Flutter, allowing users to watch free and unlimited movies and series in HD.
 It features a sleek, intuitive UI for an enjoyable viewing experience.

 ## Features ✨